 Voice search is becoming more popular, but websites could be doing more to optimize for queries from voice users

-Voice search is what the future holds, says Keval Baxi, CEO of UX design firm Codal, at the 2019 HOW Design Live conference.
+Voice search is what the future holds, says Keval Baxi, CEO of UX design firm Codal, at the 2019 HOW Marketing Live conference.

 To meet the future, Baxi says that marketers and designers must focus on voice to ensure there’s a smooth, natural experience for voice search users.
 Responses must be conversational, actionable and easy to understand, he says.